networknt/light-doc/content/en/contribute/developer-guide.md

 ### Install Java

 The installation of Java should take only a few minutes.
 You have more than one option to get Java up and running on your machine.
-The current master branch is built for JDK 8, and a separate jdk11 branch is built for JDK 11.
+The current master branch is built for JDK 11, and the separate 1.5.x and 1.6.x branches are built for JDK 8 in maintenance mode.

 https://www.java.com/en/download/help/download_options.xml